Printing Terms

 Tear Strength

-a measure of how likely a paper will continue to tear once started.
+A measure of how likely a paper will continue to tear once started.
 Tear strength will be different with and ageist the grain of paper.
 Paper that will be punched should have good tear strength.
-See also bonding strength, grain
+See also bonding strength, grain.

 Tensile Strength

-a measure of how likely a paper is to break when pulled at opposite ends, in opposite directions.
+A measure of how likely a paper is to break when pulled at opposite ends, in opposite directions.
 A web offset paper must have good tensile strength if it is to withstand the high speed of the printing press.
-See also bonding strength, web break, web paper, web press
+See also bonding strength, web break, web paper, web press.

 Text Paper